Code4HR/okcandidate-platform/README.md

 ## In Docker

 If installed with Docker and docker-compose run tests from npm using ` docker-compose exec app  npm run test`.
+This can be run after running `docker-compose up -d` and having the container `app` running the background.

 ## On Host Machine